 Authentic School leaders know what their values and purpose are and every action and decision is made with these in mind.
-For authentic school leaders, decision-making becomes easier as they know what can’t be done, what has to be done and how to act in alignment with what they stand for.
+For authentic School Leaders, decision-making becomes easier as the leader knows what can’t be done, what has to be done and how to act in alignment with what they stand for.

 Moreover, they also have the courage to do what they believe is necessary or right, even when it is uncomfortable and/or difficult to do so.

-These school leaders inspire others with their values and help build trust as staff are able to see and know what their leader is all about.
+These school leaders inspire others with their values and helps build trust as staff are able to see and know what their leader is all about.

 3. They know their Strengths and Weaknesses

 An authentic school leader is also able to recognise both their strengths and the skills and qualities they need to develop.
-These leaders are more able to make full use of their talents for the benefit of their school.
-In addition, they are also not afraid to be honest with themselves about the aspects of their leadership which could be improved.
+These leaders are more able to make full use of their talents for the benefit of their school but they are also not afraid to be honest with themselves about the aspects of their leadership which could be improved.

-As these leaders take the time to reflect on and recognise qualities in themselves.
-As a result, these leaders become better at spotting talent and seeing the strengths of their staff that could benefit their school and the communities they serve.
+As these leaders take the time to reflect on and recognise qualities in themselves, in turn, these leaders also become better at spotting talent and seeing the strengths of their staff that could benefit their school.

 4. They have the courage to be vulnerable and open

 An authentic leader knows that vulnerability and open communication are crucial for authentic and meaningful human connection.
-Authentic school leaders have the courage to express who they truly are; they share their beliefs, goals, concerns and fears openly and honestly – and encourage others to do the same.
+Authentic School Leaders have the courage to express who they truly are, share their beliefs, goals, concerns and fears openly and honestly – and encourage others to do the same.

-As such, they are not afraid to have the deep, difficult conversations that come from the heart.
-They do not fear emotional exposure.
+As such, they are not afraid to have the deep, difficult conversations that come from the heart, even in the face of risk and hurt.
 As a result, they are more likely to speak out and ask for help when they are struggling or need support.